clue-legacy/php-datagram/README.md

-# clue/datagram moved to reactphp/datagram
+# PROJECT MOVED

-The source code has been migrated over to https://github.com/reactphp/datagram
+The source code of clue/datagram has been migrated over to https://github.com/reactphp/datagram

-## Package clue/datagram is being deprecated
+Package clue/datagram is now deprecated.

-Attention, this repository is currently in the process of being deprecated.
+## Upgrading

 Consider upgrading to use the above repository instead.